im-wyeth/mota-wyeth/README.md

 # Hi there 👋

-> I'm a full stack developer and a bit of a designer 🌚
+## I'm a full stack developer and a bit of a designer 🌚

-Currently i use the following technologies:
+Currently i use the following technologies  👇

 + JS / TypeScript / PHP
 + Vue / Vuex / Nuxt